holtwick/seasite/DOCS.md

 ### site.paths(pattern, excludePattern):paths

 Returns all paths that match `pattern`.
 Optionally matches can be excluded via `excludePattern`.
+Set [patterns](#patterns) section to learn more about which patterns are supported.

 ### site.url(path):url